Toddlers explore the world with fresh eyes, embracing everything with curiosity and love instead of fear and hate.

 Final Word on Overly Affectionate Toddlers

-While you don’t want to teach your toddler to fear strangers, being overly affectionate with them can pose a threat to their safety.
+While you don’t want to teach your toddler to fear strangers, being overly affectionate with them can threaten their safety.

 Your children need to know their boundaries, including where and how it is appropriate to be touched and whom they should talk to if they become uncomfortable.

-Plus, as parents, it is a challenge to limit love and affection, as that could have another impact.
-Having an affectionate parent is crucial for a child’s wellbeing.
+Plus, as parents, it is challenging to limit love and affection, as that could have another impact.
+Having an affectionate parent is crucial for a child’s well-being.